rhsgsa/hybrid-cloud-coolstore/f5/README.md

 # Troubleshooting

 URL for the site list.
-Note the namepsaceis 'multi-cloud-openshift' and not 'default'!
+Note the namespace to use in the F5 XC UI is 'multi-cloud-openshift' and not 'default'.

 ```
 https://f5-asean.console.ves.volterra.io/web/workspaces/multi-cloud-app-connect/namespaces/multi-cloud-openshift/sites/site_list
 ```

-If you see this error, then more worker nodes need to be added, add one more node to each cluster where F5 is running:
+If you see the following error in the ves-system, namespace, then more worker nodes need to be added, add one more node to each cluster where F5 is running:

 ```
 ver-0   0/17   Pending